shazib2t/MKS_ODrive_MINI_custom_firmware/README.md

+# Custom ODrive Firware for MKS-ODrive-Mini based on HW V3.6

 ![ODrive Logo](https://static1.squarespace.com/static/58aff26de4fcb53b5efd2f02/t/59bf2a7959cc6872bd68be7e/1505700483663/Odrive+logo+plus+text+black.png?format=1000w)

 This project is all about accurately driving brushless motors, for cheap.
 The aim is to make it possible to use inexpensive brushless motors in high performance robotics projects, like [this](https://www.youtube.com/watch?v=WT4E5nb3KtY).